psf/black/docs/usage_and_configuration/the_basics.md

 #### `-W`, `--workers`

 When _Black_ formats multiple files, it may use a process pool to speed up formatting.
 This option controls the number of parallel workers.
+This can also be specified via the `BLACK_NUM_WORKERS` environment variable.

 #### `-q`, `--quiet`